ddnexus/pagy/docs/api/javascript/setup.md

 #### Builders

-In order to bundle the `pagy-module.js` your builder has to look into the pagy javascript path:
+In order to bundle the `pagy-module.js` your builder has to find it either with a link or local copy, or by looking into the pagy javascript path:

 +++ Generic
 You can create a symlink or a copy of the `pagy-module.js` file (available in the pagy gem) into an app compiled dir and use it as a regular app file.
 That way any builder will pick it up.
 For example: